ArmyVET-WHQ2016/Code-201-Reading-Notes/Class02.md

 Indicate how the elements referred to in the selector should be styled.
 Are split in two parts that sits inside of curly brackets and are separated by a colon.
-A property indicates the aspect of the element you want to change A value specify the settings you want to use for the chosen properties Using External CSS:
+A value specify the settings you want to use for the chosen properties Using External CSS: